 Category 3 workshops vary in terms of audience.
 Some are for more experienced educators who want to enhance their professional development portfolios.
 Others are for all educators – those with and those without a great deal of experience.
-(Please read the workshop and recommended audience details for the workshop/s in which you are interested to make an appropriate choice.)

 Participants will engage in detailed discussions on topics such as learning theory, pedagogy, assessment, and other scholarly interests.
 Category 3 workshops go more deeply into specific areas.

 These workshops also cover subject-specific content, administrative and pedagogical leadership, and subject-specific seminars on changes to the IB curriculum.